 For mom, the subcutaneous fat may be building up too!
 Maybe not what you wish for, but normal.
-Continue eating healthy and enjoy the last weeks of pregnancy.
+Continue to eat healthyfoods and enjoy the last weeks of pregnancy.
 You can learn about normal weight gain during pregnancy here and what to do if you believe you may be increasing in weight too quickly…

 If you have an ‘innie’ belly button it may pop out this week, if it hasn’t already.
 But don’t worry about how it looks now, it will return to its natural shape after you have delivered your baby.